LozadaInn/Evidence2_ContextFreeGrammar/README.md

 The goal is to recognize sentences such as:
 > “El hombre vio a la mujer.”
-> “La niña encontró el telescopio en el parque.”
+> “El niño encontró el telescopio en el parque.”

 This subset captures essential Spanish syntax without subordinate clauses or advanced verb morphology, making it ideal for LL(1) parsing.